Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### seeMethodInvoked

-Checks the method of stub was invoked after the last execution.
+Checks that a method of a stub was invoked after the last execution.
-Requires a stub as a first parameter, a method name as second.
+Requires a stub as the first parameter, the method name as the second.
-Optionally pass an arguments which are expected for executed method.
+Optionally pass the arguments which are expected by the executed method.

 Example: